delambo/gettit/README.md

 ### data-env

-Environment - development or production - which determines how gettit loads.
+Environment - "development" or "production" - which determines how gettit loads.
 In development, gettit will load files listed under the packages in the assets.yml individually, and will compile any javascript templates.
 In production, gettit will load the asset packages listed in the `data-js-assets` and `data-css-assets`.

 ### data-version